decko-commons/decko/decko/README.md

 Options:

-    -p, [--port=port]                        # Runs Decko on the specified port - defaults to 3000.
+    -p, [--port=port]                        # Runs Decko on the specified port.
+                                               Defaults to 3000.
-    -b, [--binding=IP]                       # Binds Decko to the specified IP - defaults to 'localhost' in development and '0.0.0.0' in other environments'.
+    -b, [--binding=IP]                       # Binds Decko to the specified IP.
+                                               Defaults to 'localhost' in development
+                                               and '0.0.0.0' in other environments'.
+    -c, [--config=file]                      # Uses a custom rackup configuration.
+                                               Default is config.ru.
-    -c, [--config=file]                      # Uses a custom rackup configuration. (default: config.ru) -d, [--daemon], [--no-daemon]            # Runs server as a Daemon.
+    -d, [--daemon], [--no-daemon]            # Runs server as a Daemon.
-    -e, [--environment=name]                 # Specifies the environment to run this server under (development/test/production).
+    -e, [--environment=name]                 # Specifies the environment in which to run this server (development/test/production).
-    -P, [--pid=PID]                          # Specifies the PID file. (efault: tmp/pids/server.pid)
+    -P, [--pid=PID]                          # Specifies the PID file.
+                                               Default is tmp/pids/server.pid.
         [--early-hints], [--no-early-hints]  # Enables HTTP/2 early hints.

 For more information, see https://decko.org/get_started.